Physical Activity and Obesity: The Role of Nitric Oxide and Eicosanoids in Regulating Capillary Perfusion and Vascular Insulin Resistance

 - Between 30 and 60 years of age

-- Experiencing early signs of diabetes also known as "pre-diabetes" or insulin reistance (HbA1c of 5.7-6.5)
+- Experiencing early signs of diabetes also known as "pre-diabetes" or insulin reistance or diagnosed with diabetes within 2 years with HbA1c of 5.7-6.7.

 - Not engaged in an exercise program totaling more than 3 hours of physical activity per week